 This page takes a look at Florida sports betting and the history of its legality in the state.
-Our intention is to keep this page constantly updated with news regarding sportsbooks in FL.
+We intend to keep this page constantly updated with news regarding sportsbooks in FL.

 The southern portion of the United States is collectively behind the rest of the country when it comes to legal sports betting.
-Many states in the south are beginning to pass sports betting legislation, but they didn’t act as quickly as the northern portion of the United States after the Professional, and Amateur Sports Protection Act (PASPA) was repealed.
+Many states in the South are beginning to pass sports betting legislation.
+However, not as quickly as the northern portion of the United States after the repealing of the Professional, and Amateur Sports Protection Act (PASPA).

-PASPA was ruled unconstitutional in a 6-3 decision by the Supreme Court in 2018.
-PASPA was legislated in 1992.
-This law banned sportsbooks throughout the United States except for a few areas of the country, including Las Vegas.
-Florida is behind the eight ball when it comes to legal sports betting in America.
+Legislated in 1992, PASPA was ruled unconstitutional in a 6-3 decision by the Supreme Court in 2018.
+Previously, this law banned sportsbooks throughout the United States except for a few areas of the country, including Las Vegas.

 Sports Teams to Bet on in Florida